5 Foods That Cause Teeth Stain

 Beverages, including tea, coffee, red wine, cola, and sports drinks can stain your teeth because of their acidity.
 Sports drink and white tea can even erode the enamel while sodas can encourage additional stains from forming.
 Even white wine causes stain as it can damage the enamel, so limit your intake of these beverages.

 A healthy diet and moderation while eating can prevent tooth stains.
 If you eat food that can potentially stain your teeth, make sure to rinse your mouth so that your teeth always stay shiny.
-If you have teeth stains, and at Joshua Austin, DDS FAGD FACD can whiten your teeth.
+If you have teeth stains, Joshua Austin, DDS MAGD FACD and at Joshua Austin, DDS MAGD FACD can whiten your teeth.
 To schedule an appointment, call us at (210) 408-7999 today.